Covid-19 Curriculum Catch Up.

 The Curriculum is planned in a 2 year rolling programme.
 We are constantly aiming to improve our curriculum to keep it broad, challenging and interesting to the children.

 A new National Curriculum was implemented in September 2014; we are continuing to develop existing units of work and new ones to meet this new challenge.
+There have been extensive changes to our curriculum during Summer 2021 to ensure a secure progression of learning and skills throughout all subjects.

 Below are links to each year's outline plan for each class.